 With mindfulness we bring attention to the only moment there ever is – the present moment.
 We are here more for our lives.
 In this way life becomes richer.

-In being more present, we notice things more and pick up important information, including information about ourselves.
+In being more present, we notice things more and pick up important information – about ourselves, others, what’s going on.

 “Mindfulness means waking up out of autopilot and connecting deeply with ourselves and our lives.”
 Melli O'Brien